Aurora-Landing-Page/Backend/README.md

    - Responds with:
      - `400` if the request is malformed / invalid
      - `404` if the specified eventId could not be found
      - `500` if an internal server error occurs
      - `200` if the query was successful

+### /generateCaCode
+   - The admin must be logged in with valid credentials.
+   - The following additional fields are included in the response:
+     ```
+     {
+         "code": <String>
+     }
+     ```
+   - If the query is valid, a new `CaCode` document will be stored in the DB.
+   - ALl generated codes are valid for only one use.
+   - Responds with:
+     - `400` if the request is malformed / invalid
+     - `403` if the credentials are invalid
+     - `500` if an internal server error occurs
+     - `200` if the query was successful